Ashe/ashe.github.io/data/content/blog/2022/07/Laplaces-Rule-Of-Succession.md

 The reason the sunrise problem is even worth considering can be discovered by simply asking *what if it didn't?* --- what is it we're really asking?
 If the chance of the sun rising is 100%, then what is the purpose of contemplating the scenario where it didn't?

-What we're actually questionning here is not whether the sun rises, but in fact whether the *probability* of the sun rising is actually what we expect --- this is a question of the probability of another probability!
+What we're actually questioning here is not whether the sun rises, but in fact whether the *probability* of the sun rising is actually what we expect --- this is a question of the probability of another probability!

 ## Laplace's answer to the sunrise problem